Top musicians of tomorrow

 Talent Development

-Collaboration Royal Conservatory of Music The Hague
+Collaboration Royal Conservatoire The Hague

-In the area of talent development, the covenant with the Royal Conservatory in The Hague (KC) forms the core of our activities.
+In the area of talent development, the covenant with the Royal Conservatoire The Hague (KC) forms the core of our activities.
 This intensive cooperation contributes to improving the career prospects of the future generation of musicians and music teachers.
 In addition, this partnership also promotes the qualitative influx of musicians to our orchestra in the future.

 The Residentie Orkest offers students from various master's programs the opportunity to develop in the orchestra.
 Master Composition students may write a one-minute symphony for the orchestra, and for musicians in training, there are ten internships within the Orchestra Master's program each year to play with the orchestra.